-Conclusions
+8. Conclusions

-The empirical results in this study support the existing real estate literature in emphasizing that it is unsafe to assume Normality of property returns.
-For the U.K. annual IPD data, Normality was emphatically rejected
+The empirical results in this study support the existing real estate literature in emphasizing that it is unsafe to assume normality of property returns.
+For the IPD U.K. annual data, normality was emphatically rejected.

-When sub-sector returns were analyzed, Normality was rejected in almost all cases.
-Individual (continuously compounded) annual property returns in the IPD database are not

-Normally distributed for calendar years during the period 1981-2003, with only two exceptions each for Office and Retail properties.
+When sub-sector returns were analyzed, normality was rejected in almost all cases.
+Individual (continuously compounded) annual property returns in the IPD database are not normally distributed for calendar years during the period 1981-2003, with only two exceptions each for office and retail properties.

-For each calendar year t in that interval, there is a stable infinite-variance distribution with Characteristic Exponent α_t such that the return on each property for year t can be represented as the average (mean) return for that year on properties of the same commercial type plus a random sample from the stable distribution for that year, and furthermore that these samples are independent for distinct properties or calendar years.
+For each calendar year t in that interval, there is a stable infinite-variance distribution with characteristic exponent α_t such that the return on each property for year t can be represented as the average (mean) return for that year on properties of the same commercial type plus a random sample from the stable distribution for that year, and furthermore that these samples are independent for distinct properties or calendar years.
 These stable distributions can be considered to represent real estate asset-specific risk.

-The data analysis strongly implies that both the skewness and magnitude of real estate assetspecific risk change over time, i.e., real estate risk is heteroscedastic with respect to both the amount of risk and the shape of the risk distribution.
+The data analysis strongly implies that both the skewness and magnitude of real estate asset-specific risk change over time, i.e., real estate risk is heteroskedastic with respect to both the amount of risk and the shape of the risk distribution.
+There are also some variations in parameters between property types, which may be worth future research, along with exploration of which properties fall within the tail regions of the distributions in particular years.

-However, the analysis also supports the conclusion that there is a single value for the Characteristic Exponent of asset-specific risk across both calendar year and property type.
-A statistical estimate of this common value for the Characteristic Exponent a together with a 95% confidence interval around this value is 1.448 ± 0.004 , based on a sample distribution of 269,853 annual property returns over the twenty-three-year sample period.
-This interval is so far from 2.0-the value for a Normal distribution-that it has profound implications for real estate portfolio management.
+However, the analysis also supports the conclusion that there is a single value for the characteristic exponent of asset-specific risk across both calendar year and property type.
+A statistical estimate of this common value for the characteristic exponent α_t together with a 95% confidence interval around this value is 1.448 ± 0.004 , based on a sample distribution of 269,853 annual property returns over the twenty-three-year sample period.
+This interval is so far from 2.0 - the value for a normal distribution - that it has profound implications for real estate portfolio management.
+In particular, the degree to which portfolio-level risk can be reduced by the inclusion of more real estate assets is dramatically overstated in models that presume a normal distribution of asset returns.